Adriskk/Adriskk/README.md

 - 👋 Hi, I’m @Adriskk
 - 👀 Web Developer (React Typescript)
-- 🌱 Creating commercial projects for companies
+- 🌱 Building websites for companies

 <!---
 Adriskk/Adriskk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.